mlflow/mlflow/docs/source/llms/llama-index/index.rst

 ``Index``
 ^^^^^^^^^

-The ``Index`` object is the core foundation in LlamaIndex, which is a collection of documents that are indexed for fast information retrieval. such as Retrieval-Augmented generation (RAG) and Agents use cases.
+The ``Index`` object is the core foundation in LlamaIndex, which is a collection of documents that are indexed for fast information retrieval.
+Such as Retrieval-Augmented Generation (RAG) and Agents use cases.
 The ``Index`` object can be logged to MLflow experiments and loaded back as an inference engine.

 ``Engine``
 ^^^^^^^^^^